For the baby items mentioned here, you won’t need until your baby is about five-months-old or even older.

 - GB Pockit: (11lb; $170) This looks awesome for those of you that are city-living! it just two steps it folds down smaller than any other stroller (folded measurements: 12″ x 7″ x 20″).
 Look into it if you live in an urban area.

 This one from Summer Infant doesn’t look awful.
 In fact, it looks kind of nice!
 It is pressure-mounted without a walk-through.
 The downside is that you have to step over it to get by, but the upside is that it is more affordable and easier to install since it has a simple function.
 The gate has an attractive walnut finish with a modern decor panel.
 As far as low-priced baby gates go, they can’t look much better than this!
+It would be a great one for short term use or to bring to a family member’s home when needed.

 Other Baby Proofing